dwr2118/privrepo/README.md

 * Returns the details of the specified department.
 * Parameters:
   - `deptCode`: A String representing the department the user wishes to retrieve.
-* Returns: A ResponseEntity object containing either the details of the Department and an HTTP 200 response or an appropriate message indicating the proper response.
+* Returns: A ResponseEntity object containing either the details of the Department and an HTTP 200 response.
+If the department the user has requested is not found, the returned response includes a HTTP 404 NOT_FOUND response with a body message of "Department Not Found".
+An appropriate message indicating the proper response occurs for errors.

 #### GET /retrieveCourses
 * Returns the Spring representation of all the courses with the specific course code.
-If the course code is not found within any departments, the response will be an HTTP 404 NOT_FOUND.
 * Parameters:
   - `courseCode`: An Integer representing the course code the user is looking for.
-* Returns: A ResponseEntity object containing either the details of the course code within each department and an HTTP 200 response, an HTTP 404 response if the course was not found in any department, or an appropriate message indicating the proper response.
+* Returns: A ResponseEntity object containing either the details of the course code within each department and an HTTP 200 response.
+If the course code is not found within any departments, the response will be an HTTP 404 NOT_FOUND. with a body message of consisting of the different departments where the course is NOT found.
+An appropriate message indicating the proper response occurs for errors.

 #### GET /retrieveCourse
 * Displays the details of the requested course to the user or displays the proper error message in response to the request.
 * Parameters:
   - `deptCode`: A String representing the department the user wishes to find the course in.
   - `courseCode`: An Integer representing the course the user wishes to retrieve.
-* Returns: A ResponseEntity object containing either the details of the course and an HTTP 200 response or an appropriate message indicating the proper response.
+* Returns: A ResponseEntity object containing either the details of the course and an HTTP 200.
+If the course code is not found within any departments, the response will be an HTTP 404 NOT_FOUND with a body of "Course Not Found" or "Department Not Found" if the deptCode entered is not mapped to an existing department.
+An appropriate message indicating the proper response occurs for errors.

 #### GET /isCourseFull
 * Displays whether the course has at minimum reached its enrollment capacity.
 * Parameters:
   - `deptCode`: A String representing the department the user wishes to find the course in.
   - `courseCode`: An Integer representing the course the user wishes to retrieve.
-* Returns: A ResponseEntity object containing either the requested information and an HTTP 200 response or an appropriate message indicating the proper response.
+* Returns: A ResponseEntity object containing either the requested information and an HTTP 200.
+HTTP 404 NOT_FOUND & "Course Not Found" are sent in the case that the courseCode is not mapped to a valid course.
+HTTP 404 NOT_FOUND & "Department and course are not available options." is sent in the case that the deptCode and the course Code are not valid.
+An appropriate message indicating the proper response occurs for errors.

 #### GET /getMajorCountFromDept
 * Displays the number of majors in the specified department.
 * Parameters:
   - `deptCode`: A String representing the department the user wishes to find the number of majors for.
-* Returns: A ResponseEntity object containing either the number of majors for the specified department and an HTTP 200 response or an appropriate message indicating the proper response.
+* Returns: A ResponseEntity object containing either the number of majors for the specified department and an HTTP 200 response.
+An appropriate message indicating the proper response occurs for errors.

 #### GET /idDeptChair
 * Displays the department chair for the specified department.
 * Parameters:
   - `deptCode`: A String representing the department the user wishes to find the department chair of.
 * Returns: A ResponseEntity object containing either the department chair of the specified department and an HTTP 200 response or an appropriate message indicating the proper response.
+The returned response includes a HTTP 404 NOT_FOUND response with a body message of "Department Not Found" for an invalid department code entered.
+An appropriate message indicating the proper response occurs for errors.

 #### GET /findCourseLocation
 * Displays the location for the specified course.
 * Parameters:
   - `deptCode`: A String representing the department the user wishes to find the course in.
   - `courseCode`: An Integer representing the course the user wishes to find information about.
 * Returns: A ResponseEntity object containing either the location of the course and an HTTP 200 response or an appropriate message indicating the proper response.
+The returned response includes a HTTP 404 NOT_FOUND response with a body message of "Course Not Found" for an invalid course code entered.
+An appropriate message indicating the proper response occurs for errors.

 #### GET /findCourseInstructor
 * Displays the instructor for the specified course.
 * Parameters:
   - `deptCode`: A String representing the department the user wishes to find the course in.
   - `courseCode`: An Integer representing the course the user wishes to find information about.
-* Returns: A ResponseEntity object containing either the course instructor and an HTTP 200 response or an appropriate message indicating the proper response.
+* Returns: A ResponseEntity object containing either the course instructor and an HTTP 200 response.
+The returned response includes a HTTP 404 NOT_FOUND response with a body message of "Course Not Found" for an invalid course code entered.
+An appropriate message indicating the proper response occurs for errors.

 #### GET /findCourseTime
 * Displays the time the course meets for the specified course.
 * Parameters:
   - `deptCode`: A String representing the department the user wishes to find the course in.
   - `courseCode`: An Integer representing the course the user wishes to find information about.
-* Returns: A ResponseEntity object containing either the details of the course time slot and an HTTP 200 response or an appropriate message indicating the proper response.
+* Returns: A ResponseEntity object containing either the details of the course time slot and an HTTP 200.
+The returned response includes a HTTP 404 NOT_FOUND response with a body message of "Course Not Found" for an invalid course code entered.
+An appropriate message indicating the proper response occurs for errors.

 #### PATCH /enrollStudentInCourse
 * Returns the appropriate response given a user attempting to enroll a student in the department and course code provided.
 * Parameters:
   - `deptCode`: A String representing the department the user is looking to enroll a student into.
   - `courseCode`: An Integer representing the course code the user is looking for.
-* Returns: A ResponseEntity object containing either the details of the successful modification and an HTTP 200 response, an HTTP 404 response if the course and/or department couldn't be found, or an appropriate message indicating the proper response.
+* Returns: A ResponseEntity object containing either the details of the successful modification and an HTTP 200 response, an HTTP 404 response with body of "Course Not Found" for an invalid course, HTTP 404 request with body of "Department Not Found" for an invalid course, HTTP 403 FORBIDDEN if the course is full with a body of "Course is full; unable to enroll student." and HTTP 200 OK if the student was successfully enrolled.
+Successful addition of student returns body messsage of:
+ "Student has been enrolled in the course."
+An appropriate message indicating the proper response occurs for errors.

 #### PATCH /addMajorToDept
 * Attempts to add a student to the specified department.
 * Parameters:
   - `deptCode`: A String representing the department.
-* Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message or the proper status code in tune with what has happened.
+* Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message.
+The returned response includes a HTTP 404 NOT_FOUND response with a body message of "Department Not Found" for an invalid department code entered.
+An appropriate message indicating the proper response occurs for errors.

 #### PATCH /removeMajorFromDept
 * Attempts to remove a student from the specified department.
 * Parameters:
   - `deptCode`: A String representing the department.
-* Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message or the proper status code in tune with what has happened.
+* Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message.
+The returned response includes a HTTP 404 NOT_FOUND response with a body message of "Department Not Found" for an invalid department code entered.
+An appropriate message indicating the proper response occurs for errors.

 #### PATCH /dropStudentFromCourse
 * Attempts to drop a student from the specified course.
 * Parameters:
   - `deptCode`: A String representing the department.
   - `courseCode`: An Integer representing the course within the department.
 * Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message or the proper status code in tune with what has happened.
+The returned response includes a HTTP 404 NOT_FOUND response with a body message of "Course Not Found" for an invalid course code entered.
+"Student has been dropped." & HTTP 200 are for valid decreases in students for a course and "Student has not been dropped." are for invalid decreases in students within a course.
+An appropriate message indicating the proper response occurs for errors.

 #### PATCH /setEnrollmentCount
 * Attempts to set the enrollment count for a specific course.